-Pasco eSchool has compiled the ten most frequently asked questions to help parents understand a little more about our school.
-You can click any of the questions to be automatically scrolled down to the questions answer or casually scroll down the page to read all ten questions.
+Pasco eSchool has compiled a list of frequently asked questions to help parents understand a little more about our school.
+You can click any of the questions to be automatically scrolled down to the question’s answer or casually scroll down the page to read all questions.

 Yes.
 One of the benefits of taking online classes is that students can work during non-traditional school hours such as evenings and weekends.

 Yes.
 Another benefit of taking online classes is that students can work ahead of schedule and finish classes early.

 If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can he/she work on their online classes there?

 Yes.
 Your child will most likely be assigned a period(s) during the day where he/she can go to the media center/computer lab/etc. to work on their online classes.
 We highly encourage students to use this time.

 Students taking eSchool courses on a part-time basis can register at any time for a course.
 Registration deadlines are in effect for full-time eSchool students.
 Please see our registration page for the latest information on upcoming registration deadlines for full-time students.

 Can my child still participate in sports, school activities, etc.?